Inbibo/adonisfx_docs/docs/faq.md

 Yes, you can simulate muscles, fascia, fat and skin following these steps:

 - Configure every muscle geometry with an AdnMuscle deformer.
-- Combine all muscle geometries into a single geometry.
-- Shrinkwrap the skin geometry to the combined muscles geometry to obtain the fascia geometry.
-Alternatively, pressure can be simulated on the skin geometry so that it is adjusted to the muscle geometries to obtain the fascia geometry.
+- Generate the fascia geometry.
+Check this [answer](faq#how-can-i-generate-the-fascia-geometry) to know how to complete this step.
-- Configure the fascia with an AdnSkin deformer: Select the combined muscles geometry, then the fascia geometry and then create the skin deformer.
+- Configure the fascia with an AdnSkin deformer: Select the muscle geometries, then the fascia geometry and then create the skin deformer.
 It is recommended to use values of *Rest Length Multiplier* lower than 1.
 - Configure the fat with an AdnFat deformer: Select the fascia, then the fat geometry and then create the fat deformer.
 - Configure the skin with an AdnSkin deformer: Select the fat, then the skin geometry and then create the skin deformer.